-What’s more important for your business - bringing in new customers, or keeping existing customers around?
+What’s more important for your business - acquiring new customers, or improving retention?

 Typically, retention delivers more value over time.
 In fact, on average, loyal customers are worth up to 10x as much as their first purchase.